-Date of Screening: April 2021 Directorate: Place, Planning and Regeneration Section: Planning Activity to be assessed Bracknell Bracknell Town Neighbourhood Plan (Referendum version, incorporating modifications) 2.
-What is the activity? □ Policy/ /strategy 3.
+Date of Screening: April 2021 Directorate: Place, Planning and Regeneration Section: Planning Activity to be assessed Bracknell Town Neighbourhood Plan (Referendum version, incorporating modifications) 2.
+What is the activity? □ Policy/strategy 3.
 Is it a new or existing activity? ⊠ New 4.
-Officer responsible for the screening Principal Planning Officer, Development Plan 5.
+Officer responsible for the screening Principal I Planning Officer, Development Plan 5.
 Who are the members of the screening team?
-Head of F Planning, and Team Manager - Development Plan 6.
+Assistant Director: Planning and Team Manager - De velopment Pla an 6.
 What is the purpose of the activity?
 Bracknell Town Council has written a Neighbourhood Development Plan (the Plan) for its area with the involvement and help of the local community.
 The Plan sets out objectives for the future of the area and contains planning policies to guide the development and use of land in Bracknell Town Parish, and covers the period 2016-2036.
 The Plan has been subject to two formal public consultations (under Regulation 14 and Regulation 16 of the Neighbourhood Planning (General) Regulations (2012) (as amended)) and has been examined by an Independent Examiner.
-The Examiner has recommended that, subject to the modifications recommended in his report, the Bracknell Town Neighbourhood Plan is submitted to referendum.
-Should more than half of those voting, vote in favour of the Plan at a referendum, it will become part of the statutory Development Plan for Bracknell Forest.
+The Examiner recommended that, subject to the modifications recommended in his report, the Bracknell Town Neighbourhood Plan is submitted to referendum.
+A referendum was duly held on 9 September 2021.
+As more than half of those voting, voted in favour of the Plan at a referendum, it will now become part of the statutory Development Plan for Bracknell Forest.
 7. Who is the activity designed to benefit/target?
 The Bracknell Town Neighbourhood Plan aims to create benefits for everyone who lives, works, shops or spends leisure time in Bracknell Town parish.
 The planning policies will be used when determining planning applications relating to land within the neighbourhood area of Bracknell Town.
 The Plan will be used by applicants and Council officers to shape new development within the parish.
 Neighbourhood Planning is an initiative which was brought in by the government to help empower local communities.
 Protected Characteristics Please tick yes or no Is there an equality impact?
-If so, what kind of equality impact may the is the impact positive or adverse or is there potential for both?
-If the impact is neutral please give a reason e a What evidence do you have to support this?
+If so, what kind of equality impact may the is the impact positive or adverse or is ther potential for both?
+If the impact is neutral please give a reason. e a What evidence do you have to support this?
 E.g equality monitoring data, consultation results, customer satisfaction information etc Please add a narrative to justify your claims around impacts and describe the analysis and interpretation of evidence to support your conclusion as this will inform members decision making, include consultation results/satisfaction information/equality monitoring data